What customers say ...

 This is where the Cython programming language shows its strength.
 Cython is a general purpose programming language that forms a best-of-both-worlds cross between the Python language and the ubiquitous datatypes of the C/C++ language.
 It comes with an optimising compiler that translates Python code into C code for Python extension modules, and tightly adapts the generated code to the available static type information.

 Cython code can be written as high-level Python code and manually optimised in well selected hot-spots by statically declaring data types or calling directly into external code written in C, C++ or compatible languages.
-This makes the entire range from simple, expressive Python code down to highly optimised, low-level C code available for programming in a single language.
+This makes the entire range from simple, expressive Python code down to highly optimized, low-level C code available for programming in a single language.

 The objective of this course is to get to know the Cython language, and to learn how to use it to speed up Python code by orders of magnitude.
 You will also learn how to wrap external C libraries to efficiently and comfortably use them from Python.